EddieKallander/UC3BPR20_20245_Report-Eddie-Kallander-/README.md

 This repository functions the submission of the artefact requirement.
-As a part of the artefact developed by the author you will find:
-  \n Developted script for data transformation
+As a part of the artefact developed by the author you will find, developted script for data transformation, transformed CSV files, relevant customized calculated fields used for aggregation
-  \n Transformed CSV files
-  \ nRelevant customized calculated fields used for aggregation